Lukla Airport Flight: First Step to Everest Region

 Over the years, Tenzing Hillary Airport has undergone several upgrades to enhance safety and accommodate the growing number of adventurers eager to explore the Everest region.

-How Lukla Airport operates?
+How dangerous is a Lukla Airport flight?

 Paul Gurung